RealWagmi/wagmi-leverage/docs/LiquidityBorrowingManager.md

-*Adds or removes a swap call to the whitelist.*
+*Adds or removes a swap call params to the whitelist.*

 #### Parameters